mehulagg/gitlab/doc/development/testing_guide/end_to_end/best_practices.md

 The problem is that `have_job("a_job")` waits up to ten seconds for `"a job"` to appear before returning `false`.
 Under the expected condition this test will take ten seconds longer than it needs to.

-Alternatively, we could force no wait:
+Instead, we could force no wait:

 ```ruby
 # Not as bad but potentially flaky